Robert Baloucoune: Early career

-Baloucoune was born in Enniskillen, Northern Ireland; his father is from Senegal.
-Baloucoune attended Portora Royal School (later Enniskillen Royal Grammar School) and represented Enniskillen RFC in the Ulster Towns Cup, being part of the team that lost the 2017 final to Ballynahinch 2nds.
+Baloucoune was born in Enniskillen, Fermanagh; his father is from Senegal.
+Baloucoune attended Portora Royal School (later Enniskillen Royal Grammar School) and represented Enniskillen in the Ulster Towns Cup, being part of the team that lost the 2017 final to Ballynahinch 2nds.

 He was selected by Ireland 7s for the 2018 Rugby World Cup Sevens, where they won the Challenge Trophy by beating Australia 24–14 and finished ninth overall.
 He was also part of the squad that won the 2018 Europe Sevens Grand Prix Series, Ireland's first Europe Grand Prix title.
 His performances for Ireland resulted in him earning a place in Ulster's academy part-way through the 2017–18 season.

 Senior career

 He made his senior debut for Ulster in their 36–18 win against Welsh side Dragons on 26 October 2018, in round 7 of the Pro14.
 He made his Champions Cup debut in round 5 of the 2018–19 tournament, starting against French side Racing 92 and scoring a try in Ulster's 26–22 win on 12 January 2019.
 He made 14 appearances and scored six tries in the 2018–19 season, and signed a development contract ahead of the 2019–20 season.

 He sustained a hamstring avulsion injury in training in August 2020, which kept him out until February 2021.
 In the meantime, he signed a two-year contract extension in January 2021.
 In the 2021–22 season he made 13 appearances for Ulster and scored nine tries, including a hat-trick against Toulouse in the Champions Cup, and was nominated for Ulster's men's player of the year award.